 On account of your media associations, of being a spokesperson for your organisation and because of the linkages with other visible publics and their forums, you are a prominent figure in your own right.
 Use this privileged position to cultivate your own leaning towards personal causes and lend your support, as an individual, to the causes you espouse.
 At Hyatt Regency I created the Hyatt Environment Brigade along with the Training Director.
 At The Oberoi, I stretched out to the Walk for AIDS campaign and volunteered with the Blind Relief Society.
 This is to say that along with the CSR, develop a strong focus and commitment towards PSR - Personal Social Responsibility.

-From finding a staple pin in the Crab lunch of a Food Writer, high society escorts conducting business from your hotel lobby, Restaurant Manager failing to recognize the big-headed and irrepressible Restaurant Critic, Housekeeping staff leaving dust and dusters in the suite of a renowned Hotel Reviewer to finding a depressed, Page Three figure trying to drown herself in the Presidential Suite Jacuzzi or a Celebrity TV Personality jumping off the eighth floor terrace to his untimely death – you have handled all this and more.
+From finding a staple pin in the Crab cakes lunch of a Food Writer, high society escorts conducting business from your hotel lobby, Restaurant Manager failing to recognize the big-headed and irrepressible Restaurant Critic, Housekeeping staff leaving dust and dusters in the suite of a renowned Hotel Reviewer to finding a depressed, Page Three figure trying to drown herself in the Presidential Suite Jacuzzi or a Celebrity TV Personality jumping off the eighth floor terrace to his untimely death or the Hotel inadvertently bumping off regulars for the high-paying royal delegation from an oil rich country - you have handled all this and more.